Breast Revision in Miami

 - Your breasts have sagged over time, you need a breast lift and you want to replace either the current implants or have a lift without implants

-Your Surgical Consultation
+Your Breast Implant Revision Consultation

 All patients considering breast revision surgery in Miami meet with Dr. Krau for an informational surgical consultation.
 During the appointment, he will perform a physical examination and take a detailed medical history from you.
 You will discuss what you don’t like about your breast implants and describe your ideal surgical outcome.
 Dr. Krau will explain how he plans to approach your surgery, and he will answer any questions you have.
 He may also ask you to get a mammogram before you undergo surgery.